dotnet/maui/src/Workload/README.md

 * `WorkloadManifest.targets` - imports `Microsoft.Maui.Sdk` when
   `$(UseMaui)` is `true`.
 Note that this is imported by *all* .NET 6 project types -- *even non-mobile ones*.

+More detailed docs on how the workload and NuGet packages are constructed, see the [NuGet docs](/docs/design/NuGets.md).

 For further details about .NET Workloads, see these .NET design docs: